MRASL/crazyflie_charles/docs/getting_started/tutorials/formation.rst

 7. Compute agents position from center

-    We have to compute each agent position in x, y, and z from formaiton center.
+    We have to compute each agent position in x, y, and z from formation center.

     * X position ::